 In December of 2013, I presented my applied project titled "Private Thought and Public Discourse in the Social Media Sphere" that used sphere theory to argue for the influential role that media and popular culture play in both online discourse and the public sphere that in response to the popular decline narrative of the public sphere touted by such scholars at Jürgen Habermas and David Zarefsky.
 It additionally creates a framework for the theorization of unconstructive discourse and argues for the reconsideration of the way online social etiquette is constructed in order to reflect how online interactions differ from face-to-face interactions.
 Finally, these points are exemplified by an analysis of unconstructive discourse in an online space.
 I presented the findings of this case study at Social Media & Society in September of 2014.

 After a harrowing round of PhD applications in the Fall 2013 semester, I was accepted to the Writing, Rhetorics, and Literacies program at Arizona State University.
 So, In August of 2014, I began the second part of my journey as a graduate student.
-I am eager to expand my knowledge of the digital humanities, gender studies, composition, and feminist theory/pedagogy; I am also thoroughly enjoying my role as an instructor.
-Thus far, I have taught First Year Composition and Writing for the Professions.
-I am excited to teach Strategies of Academic Writing in Spring 2016.
-It is my goal to effectively integrate various forms of media (including social media) into the classroom to give students a well-rounded English education that focuses on developing critical thinking and writing skill sets that will help them throughout both their college and professional careers.
+It has always been my goal to effectively integrate various forms of media (including social media) into the classroom to give students a well-rounded English education that focuses on developing critical thinking and writing skill sets that will help them throughout both their college and professional careers.
+As of the Fall of 2017, I am a PhD candidate.
+During my four years as a graduate student at ASU, I have presented at many conferences, taught many kinds of classes, and learned so very much from all of our wonderful faculty.

 Banner Photo by Scott Taylor.